dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Grouping departments

-We can identify clusters of departments that are similar.
-It turns out that the algorithmically-generated groups match our intuition pretty well.
+We can group together departments that are similar.
+It turns out that the algorithmically-generated clusters match our intuition pretty well.
 In fact, they manage to reproduce the North-South campus divide that UCLA students are intimately familiar with.

 <h1 style='text-align:center;'>North Campus</h1>